ABOUT AMY

 Yorkshire-based pianist Amy Butler studied with British concert pianist Martin Roscoe and holds a first class Master's degree from the University of Oxford.

 Amy performs as a soloist, ensemble player and accompanist throughout the UK and abroad.
-A passionate chamber musician, she regularly performs in duo with award-winning artists including violinists Boglárka György and Katy Smith, soprano Victoria Harley and flautist Chris Hill.
+A keen chamber musician, she regularly performs in duo with award-winning artists including violinists Boglárka György and Katy Smith, soprano Victoria Harley and flautist Chris Hill.
 She comprises one half of the Luna Piano Duo, alongside pianist Graziana Presicce, and is a member of the Dash Quartet alongside flautist Della Blood, oboist Helena Bidder and clarinettist Sharon Walker.

-Amy has performed extensively for venues and music societies across the UK, with recent highlights including Stratford-upon-Avon Music Society, Royal Birmingham Conservatoire, Melrose Music Society, Balliol College Musical Society (Oxford), St. Mary's Perivale (London), Warwick Arts Centre, Cross Street Chapel (Manchester), Sidmouth Music and the Guild of Musicians and Singers (London).
-She also recently took part in Wye Valley Chamber Music, performing DvoÅ™ák's 'Dumky' Trio with violinist Boglárka György and cellist Robin Michael.
+Amy has performed for many venues and music societies, with recent highlights including Stratford-upon-Avon Music Society, Royal Birmingham Conservatoire, Worcester Concert Club, Melrose Music Society, Balliol College Musical Society (Oxford), St. Mary's Perivale (London), Warwick Arts Centre, Cross Street Chapel (Manchester), New Paths Music (Beverley) and the Guild of Musicians and Singers (London).

 “…this was a rewarding recital of great musical integrity in which the players’ virtuosity and technical skill was directed towards realising the composers’ intentions”